 However, we are most interested in EDM, and the UK Top 40 show's this to be very popular, with 4 of the top ten being listed as sub-genres of EDM, and 2nd place going to an EDM track.

-as although it is listed as Pop, it sounds like all the production is electronic
+2nd, 5th, and 6th place go to EDM sub-genres.
+7th is also arguably EDM as although it is listed as Pop, it sounds like all the production is electronic synths. |

 The term EDM (electronic dance music) was pushed to audiences in 2010 by the U.S. music industry in order to try to re-brand rave culture and increase popularity.
 It is a kind of 'umbrella term', which can be used to reference many different sub-genres.